-(1) The Company had two CEOs during 2021.
-Effective May 17th, 2021, Mr. Wood left his position of Chief Executive Officer and President of the Company and Mr. Cutt was appointed as Interim Chief Executive Officer and Board Chair and assumed the role of Chief Executive Officer and Board Chair on September 2, 2021.

-(2) The Company had two CEOs during 2023.
+- (1) The Company had two CEOs during 2021.
+Effective May 17th, 2021, Mr. Wood left his position of Chief Executive Officer and President of the Company and Mr. Cutt was appointed as Interim Chief Executive Officer and Board Chair and assumed the role of Chief Executive Officer and Board Chair on September 2, 2021. - (2) The Company had two CEOs during 2023.
 On January 24th, 2023, Mr. Reinhart was appointed as President and Chief Executive Officer of the Company.
-Mr. Cutt continues to serve the Company as Board Chair.

-(3) TSR is determined based on the value of an initial fixed investment of \$100 on December 31, 2019.
-The peer group TSR represents TSR of the S&P Oil & Gas Exploration & Production Index.

-(4) Adjusted Free Cash Flow is a non-GAAP measure defined as net cash provided by operating activities from the Company's Consolidated Statement of Cash Flows less the sum of changes in operating assets and liabilities included in the operating activities section of the Consolidated Statement of Cash Flows less non-recurring general and administrative and other expenses from the Consolidated Statement of Operations less incurred capital expenditures and capitalized expenses.
-Adjusted Free Cash Flow was calculated assuming realized commodity pricing received throughout the year was consistent with the forward curve pricing used to set the approved Adjusted Free Cash Flow Metric in March of 2023.

-(5) The non-PEO NEOs during 2023 were Messrs Hodges, Craine, Rucker, Sluiter, and Buese.

-(6) The non-PEO NEOs during 2022 were Messrs Buese, Craine, and Sluiter.

-(7) The non-PEO NEOs during 2021 were Messrs Buese, Craine, Sluiter, Robert J. Moses, Quentin Hicks and Donnie Moore.

-(8) The non-PEO NEOs during 2020 were Messrs Craine, Sluiter, Hicks and Moore.
+Mr. Cutt continues to serve the Company as Board Chair. - (3) TSR is determined based on the value of an initial fixed investment of \$100 on December 31, 2019.
+The peer group TSR represents TSR of the S&P Oil & Gas Exploration & Production Index. - (4) Adjusted Free Cash Flow is a non-GAAP measure defined as net cash provided by operating activities from the Company's Consolidated Statement of Cash Flows less the sum of changes in operating assets and liabilities included in the operating activities section of the Consolidated Statement of Cash Flows less non-recurring general and administrative and other expenses from the Consolidated Statement of Operations less incurred capital expenditures and capitalized expenses.
+Adjusted Free Cash Flow was calculated assuming realized commodity pricing received throughout the year was consistent with the forward curve pricing used to set the approved Adjusted Free Cash Flow Metric in February of 2024. - (5) The non-PEO NEOs during 2023 and 2024 were Messrs Hodges, Craine, Rucker, and Sluiter. - (6) The non-PEO NEOs during 2023 and 2024 were Messrs Hodges, Craine, Rucker, Sluiter, and Buese. - (7) The non-PEO NEOs during 2022 were Messrs Buese, Craine, and Sluiter. - (8) The non-PEO NEOs during 2021 were Messrs Buese, Craine, Sluiter, Robert J. Moses, Quentin Hicks and Donnie Moore. - (9) The non-PEO NEOs during 2020 were Messrs Craine, Sluiter, Hicks and Moore.